-Sooo, here is a checklist of what we bring to visit friends and fam, usually for one night up to a week, as well as what we leave now that we used to think we HAD to bring 😉
+Sooo, here is a checklist of what we bring on a road trip to visit friends and family, usually for one night up to a week, as well as what we don’t take.
+I’ve also included tips from a two week road trip when we had a 2 year old and 6 month old.

 A blackout curtain

 Ok, some of you amazing moms get your toddlers to sleep fine without this!
 But, ours have slept SO great in total darkness that I’m afraid of messing up a great nights sleep.
-A thick blanket or huge dark sheet of fabric from JoAnns will do great along with a few push pins to hold it over a window.
+A thick blanket, sarong, or huge dark sheet of fabric from JoAnn’s will do great along with a few push pins to hold it over a window.
+We have also used a black garbage bag!

 Pack n Plays & blankets